Fast Flux Entangling Gate for Fluxonium Circuits: Nonunitary evolution

 \section{Nonunitary evolution}

 Here we discuss effects of the environment on gate performance.
 Among these effects, two main sources of gate error are relaxation processes and low-frequency flux noise.
 We first focus on the gate error coming from relaxation.
-To account for these processes, we make an assumption that the decay channel is that of the single qubits at sweet spot.
+To account for these processes, we make an assumption that the decay channel is that of the single-qubit transitions at the sweet spot.
 We write the master equation on the density matrix $\hat{\rho}(t)$ as

 where $\hat{H}(t)$ is defined in Eq.~\eqref{eq:ham} and the collapse operators are given by